GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Documenting is very, very hard; it’s time-consuming.
-To do it right, you’ve got to do it like programming.
-You’ve got to deconstruct it, put it together in nice ways, rewrite it when it’s wrong.
-People don’t do that.
+> ### I’ll throw away code as soon I want to add something to it and I get the feeling that what I have to do to add it is too hard.
 >
 > ~ *Ken Thompson*